passportxyz/passport/types/README.md

-# @dpopp/types
+# @gitcoin/passport-types

-Shared types for the dpopp repo.
+Shared types for the Gitcoin Passport repo.

 Instructions:

-- Ensure @dpopp/types is included as a package dependency
+- Ensure @gitcoin/passport-types is included as a package dependency
-- Import like so: `import { VerifiableCredential } from "@dpopp/types"`
+- Import like so: `import { VerifiableCredential } from "@gitcoin/passport-types"`